AlainParadis/wil/fieldwork.md

 - A résumé is important, but secondary to the portfolio.
 - You can modify school work to suit your portfolio.

+It's a good idea to show your portfolio to professional designers as you work on it.
+There some [guidance on that here](portfolio-development.html).

 ### Fieldwork Journal

 You must complete a journal describing your activities and duties during fieldwork.